Skip to main content

 1. Navigate to Settings -> Gateway Endpoints

-The gateway installation name you provide here will be used in step 3 to obtain the TFY_API_KEY.
+The gateway installation name you provide here will be used in the next step to generate the GatewayToken.

 2